Business Architecture Tools

-However, as they aren’t dedicated to Business Architecture, so there is no contextual awareness of the purpose.
-Often you need to use several tools that don’t have linkages between them, so you have to manually sync content across them all.
+However, as they aren’t dedicated to Business Architecture there’s no contextual awareness of the purpose.
+Often, you need to use several tools that don’t have linkages between them, so you end up manually syncing content across all of them.
 For example, you are likely to have drawings in one tool, data in a spreadsheet tool, and presentations in another for executive consumption.

 Specialist Business Architecture Tools